RAKS-Humber/AndroidBarcodeScanner/README.md

 [x] Fetch data for the barcode from firestore.

 We have implemented the databse using firestore.
 We have a products collection and orders collection.
 Products stores the information of individual products sold in the store and Orders stores order history.

-[ ] Add recieved product info based on barcode to a list.
+[X] Add recieved product info based on barcode to a list.

+We have implemented the barcode scanning which adds the products to the RecyclerView.
+If the duplicate product is scanned multiple times, the application will update the quantity or it will add a new product to the list.

-[ ] Pass data to a new activity for checkout.
+[x] Pass data to a new activity for checkout.

+Once the customer has scanned all the products, they can move to checkout to review their products with the associated cost for each product.

-[ ] Calculate subtotal and total.
+[x] Calculate subtotal and total.

+The application calculates the amount based on the prices defined in our database for each products.
+The calcualtion depends on the quantity of each product added along with the type of the product.
+If the product is set as taxable, an additional taxable amount is added to the total.

 [ ] Generate pdf on make payment.